 AMD Ryzen is the new technology for processors and we are already seeing the Ryzen 7 dominating the mainstream workstation/gaming Intel processors.
 With the equivalent price, AMD is now offering much better performance in productivity than Intel processors and almost equivalent performance in gaming.

 The Ryzen 7 series is the top Tier CPU series which have three CPU’s namely: R7 1700, R7 1700X and R7 1800X, all with 8 cores and 16 threads with the clocks differing these chips.
 But these CPU’s need decent motherboards for overclocking and unlocking their potential in gaming as well as productivity.
 With two chipsets right now widely available: B350 and X370, you can now have a good motherboard for $100 as well as for above $200.
-I have listed 5 motherboards with the best available features so that you can maximize the potential of your processor and do all of your workstation/gaming at a fair budget.
+I have listed 5 motherboards with the best available features so that you can maximise the potential of your processor and do all of your workstation/gaming at a fair budget.

 MSI B350 TOMAHAWK Gaming

 This is the first motherboard on the list which is having B350 chipset and is known to be a mid-end motherboard for Ryzen processors.
 It’s full ATX and offers some good amount of features.
-The motherboard right now costs around $100 and has some good black and red color accents that will make a good black/red themed PC.
+The motherboard right now costs around $100 and has some good black and red colour accents that will make a good black/red themed PC.

 It has thick metal plated heatsinks at the top and one under the DIMM slots which is having the MSI logo.
 The PCB has Red LED audio track that lit up and illuminates your rig.
 This motherboard supports overclocking of Ryzen processors just as the X370 chipset motherboards.
 But some features are limited as compared to them as it comes much cheaper.

 The motherboard has 4x DIMM slots for DDR4 memories that can be overclocked up to 3200Mhz which is really difficult to achieve anyways.
 But the max size of memory supported is 64GB which is fairly enough for any workstation as well as for gaming.